IndomieGorengSatu/Mie/README.md

-## What kind of magic do cows believe in?
-MOODOO.
+## What is this movie about?
+It is about 2 hours long.